switch486/abook/README.md

 -task - split mp3s based on chapters and Secondly by 5 minute parts -TEST FIX - logs to outside
 -bug - usb hangs after a while
--task - save mp3 details to file when reading them for the first time -TEST FIX - exception handing for actions
+-TEST FIX - save mp3 details to file when reading them for the first time -TEST FIX - exception handing for actions